 Guaranteed thermal capacity is possible by using CFD in the design of your thermal energy storage.
 Obtain an efficient and cost-effective solution with undisturbed thermal layers during operation.

-Storing surplus heat from industrial processes is a challenge that when attained, creates economic benefits both for industrial process plants and combined heat and power plants.
-Moreover, the environmental benefits for society due to reduced over-production and thus minimized waste is substantial.
+Storing surplus heat from industrial processes is a challenge that when solved, creates economic benefits both for industrial process plants and combined heat and power plants.
+Moreover, the environmental benefits for society due to reduced over-production and minimized waste is substantial.
 This is where thermal energy storage, also known as heat storage tanks, make a difference.

 Construction of a FORCE Technology designed heat storage tank in Liaoyuan, China